jaredtao/TaoQuick/README.md

 Debug mode will use TaoQuick as local file, and release mode for qrc resource.

-Delease mode taoQuick.cmake also define a MACRO TaoQuickRes, that location to qrc file.
+Release mode taoQuick.cmake also define a MACRO TaoQuickRes, that location to qrc file.

 your project should add TaoQuickRes to executable, like this: